How ePopSoft, maker of South Korea’s most popular English instruction app, uses Furiosa’s Gen 1 Vision NPU

 A separate challenge is the input size of images for the model.
 Modern smartphone cameras produce large images (e.g., 4032x2268 pixels) while computer vision models typically use much smaller input images.
 (224x224 pixels for ResNet and 416x416 for YOLOv5, for example.)

-The SayVoca Dictionary pipeline uses a resize step, as common in smartphone computer vision tasks, but we still needed to make sure the image was large enough to maintain accuracy.
+The SayVoca Dictionary pipeline uses a resize step, as is common in smartphone computer vision tasks, but we still needed to make sure the image was large enough to maintain accuracy.
 A large input image may not fit on a single chip’s SRAM, which could degrade performance as the data spills over into DRAM.

 To handle large images efficiently, the SayVoca computer vision pipeline splits large images into a number of smaller ones, and then processes them as a single batch in order to maximize the throughput.
 Splitting the image into smaller tiles is especially useful for text detection, the first step in the SayVoca pipeline.